SAP-samples/teched2022-DT264/exercises/ex1/README.md

 4. Make sure to Save your role via **Save**.
 Once your role is saved it will be created as a Role Collection in the SAP BTP Cockpit.

+> **NOTE:** For the SAP TechEd 2022 Hands-on Session, the role has already been assigned to you, thus please skip the next point.
+When executing this tutorial outside of TechEd, you can follow the last point of Step 2 to assign the role to you in BTP Cockpit.

+1. At this point you should return to the BTP Cockpit to assign the new Role Collection to your User: Open the **Security > Users** section and search for your user.
+Click on your user, then **Assign Role Collection**.

     > **NOTE:** The term/concept of Role in Site Manager maps to the term/concept of Role Collection in SAP BTP cockpit.

-5. At this point you should return to the BTP Cockpit to assign the new Role Collection to your User: Open the **Security > Users** section and search for your user.
-Click on your user, then **Assign Role Collection**.

    <p align="center">
      <img src="./images/tut2-7.png" width="100%" />